In stimulus push, Biden calls on Republicans to heed their constituents - KION546

 One of the most controversial provisions is the phased increase of the $7.25 an hour federal minimum wage to $15 per hour by 2025.
 Moderate Democratic Sens.
 Kyrsten Sinema of Arizona and Joe Manchin of West Virginia have already signaled their opposition to that provision — and with the Senate divided 50-50, Biden cannot afford to lose a single member in his caucus.
 The Senate parliamentarian also must review whether the minimum wage hike would have a direct impact on the federal budget — allowing it to be considered as part of the process known as reconciliation that could enable Democrats to pass the legislation on a party-line vote.

 Biden has acknowledged that he believes the minimum wage increase is unlikely to survive as part of the package.
-But Vermont Sen. Bernie Sanders, an independent who caucuses with Democrats and is also chairman of the Senate Budget Committee, has forcefully advocated for the provision as a change that he said the nation “desperately needs.”
-During an interview with CNN’s Wolf Blitzer on Friday night, he noted that the increase would be gradual, and that the federal government would provide tax credits to small businesses to help cushion the impact.
+But Vermont Sen. Bernie Sanders, an independent who caucuses with Democrats and is also chairman of the Senate Budget Committee, has forcefully advocated for the provision, noting that the increase would be gradual, and that the federal government would provide tax credits to small businesses to help cushion the impact.

-“If you were to ask me what the major economic crisis in this country is today — it’s not just unemployment.
-It is the fact that half of our workers are living paycheck to paycheck, and millions of people are working for starvation wages,” Sanders told Blitzer.
-“You cannot survive in any state in this country on 8 or 9 bucks an hour.
-You certainly cannot raise your kids on those wages.”

 Sanders said in an interview with CNN Saturday that he was confident that the Senate parliamentarian would ultimately side with the argument that he and other progressives have made that “raising the minimum wage to $15 an hour is not ‘incidental’ to the federal budget and is permissible under the rules of reconciliation.”

-Rep. Pramila Jayapal, a Washington Democrat who chairs the Congressional Progressive Caucus, told reporters last week that the current economic conditions and makeup of the Senate have created “our best opportunity” and “the right moment” to pass their long-held goal of increasing the minimum wage to $15 per hour.
+Rep. Pramila Jayapal, a Washington Democrat who chairs the Congressional Progressive Caucus, has argued that the current economic conditions and makeup of the Senate have created progressives’ best opportunity to achieve their long-held goal of increasing the minimum wage to $15 per hour.

+“I know there are questions about whether or not the Senate can get it through,” Jayapal told CNN’s Dana Bash on “State of the Union” Sunday.
+“But I can tell you, Dana, this $15 minimum wage increase would mean 30 million Americans would get a raise.
+A million Americans would come out of poverty, and 30% of those minimum wage workers are Black; 25% are Latinx.”

+When asked whether she would support the Covid-19 relief package without the minimum wage increase, Jayapal simply said she believed the measure will be included.

 Biden is looking to overcome those Republican objections by continuing to appeal directly to the American people this week.
 And Republicans’ objections over the next week carry some risk, given the popularity of the legislation.